gzapodea/DEVNET_2073/README.md

 # DEVNET-2073

-This repository will be used for the Cisco Live US DEVNET-2073 session
+This repository will be used for the Cisco Live DEVNET-2073 session

 Software included:
  - Spark_APIs_2073.py